Air Compressors

 Double Acting Compressors

-Use both sides of the piston to compress the air, both the forward and the backstroke.
+Use both the forward and backward motion of the piston to compress air, increasing efficiency and output.

 Ejector Compressors